anevaraz/customer-service/README.md

 - Husky Git hooks that automatically runs [Jest](https://jestjs.io/) before all pushs;
 - `ConfigService`: easily manage environment variables;
 - `ValidationPipe`: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception when the data is incorrect;
+- `Swagger`: The [OpenAPI](https://swagger.io/specification/) specification is a language-agnostic definition format used to describe RESTful APIs.
+Nest provides a dedicated module which allows generating such a specification by leveraging decorators;

 ## Installation for local development